On supersymmetric fermion lattice systems: Abstraction

 \subsection{Acknowledgment}

-I thank Detlev Buchholz for discussion.
-I thank Asao Arai and Akitaka Kishimoto for drawing my attention to their works.
-I am indebted to a number of theoretical physicists for enlightening conversation.
+I thank a referee of AHP for several remarks that improve the proof of the main result.
+I thank Asao Arai, Izumi Tsutsui and Yu Nakayama for useful discussion on SUSY quantum mechanics.
+I thank Detlev Buchholz for discussion on $\cstar$-algebraic approach to SUSY.
 This work is partly supported by JSPS-kakenhi 21740128.